TN 9 (04-26)

 A. PC responsibilities for WC/PDB offset

-The PC is responsible:
+The PC is responsible for:

-• documenting all allegations and obtaining all WC/PDB rates, dates, lump sum (LS) settlements; and any subsequent changes.
+• documenting all allegations and obtaining all WC/PDB rates, dates, LS settlements, and any subsequent changes as outlined in DI 52145.001 and DI 52145.015;

-• annotating the special message field of the master beneficiary record (MBR) regarding attempts to obtain proof, or the inability to obtain proof;
+• annotating the special message field of the Master Beneficiary Record (MBR) regarding attempts to obtain proof or the inability to obtain proof;

 B. Developing for proof of WC/PDB concurrently and establishing diaries for DIB awards processed in the Processing Center (PC)